danbev/learning-quantum-computing/README.md

               = 1.0
 ```
 So this super state has a 50% of collapsing to 0 and 50% of collapsing to 1.
 So
-both qbits take part in the determining the outcome of 0 or 1.
+both qubits take part in the determining the outcome of 0 or 1.
 So if we measured
-one of these qbits and we get |0> we know the other must also be |0>, likewise if
+one of these qubits and we get |0> we know the other must also be |0>, likewise if
 we measure one and get |1> we know that the other must also be |1>.
-This is me trying
-to explain this so I could be way off (which is very likely).
-Measureing on qbit instantly collapses the other.
+Measureing one qubit instantly collapses the other.

-Remember that there is a physical qbits in there somewhere which are in this
+Remember that there is a physical qubits in there somewhere which are in this
 state together.
-So in a quantum computer these qbits would be realized as hardware
+So in a quantum computer these qubits would be realized as hardware
-in someway utilizing something from quantum mechanics which allows a qbit to be
+in someway utilizing something from quantum mechanics which allows a qubit to be
 represented (photons are possible but it sounds like it is not very convienient to
 do so as it requires very cold temperatures).
 The strange thing is that if we
-move these qbits apart from one another, even large distances, this will still
+move these qubits apart from one another, even large distances, this will still
 work.
 How is this possible?
 I don't think anyone knows but there is no information
 sent as this happens faster than the speed of light.
 There was a theory about
-named hidden variable that was about there being hidden information in the qbit
+named hidden variable that was about there being hidden information in the qubit
 so it knows what it's outcome should be.
 TODO: try to understand the Bell experiment
 on this which should prove that the hidden variable theory is incorrect.
 But how does this work then?
 This is very interesting and got me thinking about